10 Enterprise Code Documentation Best Practices

 Instead of hunting through files to find what needs updating, you get a pull request comment: "Payment.charge() now takes an optional currency parameter.
 Update the integration guide."

-The AI can even draft the documentation changes.
+The AI can draft documentation changes that match your existing style and conventions.
 You review and approve instead of context-switching from code to docs and back.

 Most documentation is organized by whoever wrote it.
 API docs in one place, deployment guides somewhere else, troubleshooting scattered across three wikis.